seung-lab/python-task-queue/README.md

 # python-task-queue

 This package provides a client and system for generating, uploading, leasing, and executing dependency free tasks both locally and in the cloud using AWS SQS or on a single machine or cluster with a common file system using file based queues.
+Of note, file queue requires no setup or queue service and can be used in a distributed fashion on a network filesystem.

 ## Installation